Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Developing friendships is a critical activity for children.
 Communal spaces like churches, town centres, schools and early-childhood centres brought children together.
 Children living in isolated districts often had to rely on siblings and animals for companionship.

-Children’s friendships were shaped by their peer groupings at school, for example single-sex schools could limit children’s choice of friends.
+Children’s friendships were shaped by their peer groupings at school, so attending single-sex schools could limit their choice of friends.

 Cultural difference